Learning Dynamic Rope Manipulation Using Task-Level Iterative Learning Control: Conclusion

 \subsubsection{QP Hand Tracking Objective}

 For $t \in [t_c, T]$, we encourage the robot to match the demonstrator's follow-through motion by penalizing the end-effector tracking error.
-Let $\mathbf{e}_{ft}(t;\commandt)$ denote the end-effector error vector defined in \cref{sec:track_hand}.
-This error depends nonlinearly on the command through the Bezier spline and forward kinematics.
-We linearize $\mathbf{e}_{ft}$ about the current command $\command_k(t)$ with respect to a small update $\commandupdate$:
+The follow-through reference is continuously matched to the robot motion at $t_c$, avoiding discontinuities that would alter the tracking cost.
+Let $\mathbf{e}_{ft}(t;\knots)$ denote the end-effector error vector defined in \cref{sec:track_hand}; this error depends on $\knots$ nonlinearly through the Bezier spline $\mathcal{B}(\knots, T)$ and the robot forward kinematics.
+We linearize $\mathbf{e}_{ft}$ about the current knot points $\knots_k$ with respect to a small command update $\Delta\knots$:

-For notational simplicity, we write $\mathbf{e}_{ft}(t) := \mathbf{e}_{ft}(t;\command_k(t))$.
+For notational simplicity, we write $\mathbf{e}_{ft}(t) := \mathbf{e}_{ft}(t;\knots_k)$.
 We apply a weighted least-squares cost

 Expanding and dropping the constant term $\|\mathbf{e}_{ft}(t)\|_{\mathbf{W}(t)}^{2}$ yields a quadratic function of the command update: